 As we learned in part one of this article, maximizing your marketing strategy based on your local target audience can be daunting.
 Having a business that sells a product or a service nationally should have a completely different marketing focus compared to one that is local.
 Here are ways you can learn how market a national business as a military spouse or veteran entrepreneur looking for a flexible business to move with you through military life and after.

 In the final article of this two-part blog post on marketing strategies for local and national businesses, you’ll learn the techniques I use to keep audiences engaged and repeatedly purchasing services when I work for national organizations.
 While these ideas may also be used on a local level, these strategies are meant for those who lack the ability to build face-to-face relationships with their audience and as a result, can compensate with thought-leadership online to attract a loyal following.

-- Start localEven though you are running a national business, it’s important to build support from the community you are centrally located to.
+Even though you are running a national business, it’s important to build support from the community you are centrally located to.
 This can be family, friends, neighbors, coworkers, etc. In addition, you can never fully replace the face-to-face networking you receive from local events, seminars, and media outlets (local media love a good hometown success story).

 This could be through paid posts or sponsorships, guest blogging, webinar collaborations, or Facebook Live videos in other groups.
 Focus on national exposure in niche communities that are already established.

-- Use email campaigns and sales funnelsWith a lack of face-to-face networking, it is important to build a national marketing strategy that promotes thought-leadership and trust.
+With a lack of face-to-face networking, it is important to build a national marketing strategy that promotes thought-leadership and trust.
 Often, this can be created through email marketing and sales funnels.
-Use email marketing to ensure that your audience is “yours” and not subject to changes in a social media algorithm or news feed preference.
+Use email marketing to ensure that your audience is “yours” and not subject to changes in a social media algorithm or news feed preferences.

 Email opt-ins can be used to entice a target audience to subscribe and receive beneficial information through an email campaign.
 These should be reasonably frequent and consistent emails that provide the subscriber with reasons to trust you, come to you for advice and support, and purchase your products.
 It can be used to offer discounts, provide free courses or information, and encourage users to take action.

-- Network nationallyFor those with a national business, networking should be ongoing, but can be maximized with opportunities to meet like-minded individuals from all over the country.
+For those with a national business, networking should be ongoing, but can be maximized with opportunities to meet like-minded individuals from all over the country.
 Conferences are a great way to gain exposure to hundreds of individuals looking to network.
 Between conferences, networking on LinkedIn with others in your industry or those you think would be interested in your product is vital.
 Learn how to maximize LinkedIn as a military spouse or veteran entrepreneur with a military-themed business with this free course here.

-Social media is helpful for most businesses, but for national ones, it is important to tailor content and the platforms being used to proper target audiences.
+Social media is helpful for businesses, but for national ones, it is important to tailor content and the platforms being used to proper target audiences.
 For example, unlike a local Facebook business page, national audiences want to see posts that everyone can relate to.
-Posts about local happenings, news, product discounts, etc. will not attract a national audience.
+Posts about local happenings, news, etc. will not attract a national audience.
 In fact, localized posts on national pages always have the least amount of engagement and reach from my personal experience.
 If your target audience is national, keep your content national.

 In addition, some social media pages are better for local businesses (Facebook and Instagram, for example).
-However, for some national businesses, success can be expanded by using Twitter, LinkedIn, Facebook, Facebook Groups, Instagram, SnapChat, etc., depending on your target audience and industry.
+However, for some national businesses, success can be expanded by using Twitter, LinkedIn, Facebook, Facebook Groups, Instagram, Snapchat, etc., depending on your target audience and industry.
 With a larger population to pull from, other platforms can help reach target audiences in different ways.